Parallel Functional Programming (7.5 hec), Spring 2014, DAT280, DIT261

 representatives.
 Their role includes giving the teachers

-changed considerably this year, see the set of slides linked below.
-The following three students have volunteered to be course representatives: Dmytro Lypai (lypai at student.chalmers,se), Oscar Söderlund (email@example.com) and Ramona Enache (enache at chalmers.se).
-This is the second instance of a course that will always be evolving.
+changed considerably last year, see the set of slides linked below.
+This is the third instance of a course that will always be evolving.
 It is also deliberatly close to the state of the art in research, which makes it different from many courses.
-Please talk to us the teachers or to your student reps about how you experience the course.
+Please talk to us the teachers about how you experience the course, or, even better, volunteer to be a student representative.
 We promise to take seriously your ideas, suggestions and constructive criticism.

 Chalmers NEW central instructions on course evaluation